Burial Insurance On Disability: Unlocking Premier Coverage

 Each month the policyholder makes a simple and affordable monthly payment.
 In exchange, the insurance company will pay a death benefit to the beneficiary once the policyholder passes away.

 These plans are affordable because it comes in smaller coverage options, making them less expensive than a traditional whole life insurance policy.

 Price Never Changes: You will pay the same premium month in and month out.
 The price will never increase, giving you peace of mind with no financial surprises.

-Coverage Never Terminates: Your coverage will never decrease or terminate.
-This will guarantee that your family receives the resources needed.
+Coverage Never Terminates: Your coverage will never decrease or terminate, guaranteeing that your family receives the resources needed.

-Builds Cash Value: With each payment made, a portion will go towards the cash value.
-This amount will grow over time and can be borrowed from if the policyholder chooses.
+Builds Cash Value: With each payment, a portion will go towards the cash value.
+This amount will grow over time and can be borrowed if the policyholder chooses.

 a.
 Qualifying for senior life insurance meant to cover burial expenses will not be affected by receiving money from SSDI.

 b.
-The specifics of your disability could affect whether or not someone can qualify for immediate burial insurance on disability.
-However, every elderly applicant can qualify for some type of coverage, regardless of their health.
+The specifics of your disability could affect whether or not you can qualify for immediate burial insurance on disability.

 c.
-Working with a final expense insurance specialist who has access to multiple companies will be the best way to apply for immediate insurance coverage with no delay.
+Working with a final expense insurance specialist with access to policies from multiple companies will be the best way to apply for immediate insurance coverage with no delay.